Technical requirements:

 FAQ

-Heat pumps transport heat from the ambient air, groundwater or the ground into buildings.
-A refrigerant that flows in a closed circuit absorbs heat and vaporises in the process.
-A compressor driven by electricity compresses the now gaseous refrigerant, causing its temperature to rise significantly.
-This increase in temperature due to pressure is the central point.
-This is because in another component, the condenser, the refrigerant releases heat energy to the heating system at high pressure and therefore high temperature.
-It then returns to a liquid state and, after the pressure and thus also the temperature have been lowered again in the expansion valve, it can once again absorb heat from the environment.
+Heat pumps transfer heat from the ambient air, groundwater or the ground into buildings.
+A refrigerant circulating in a closed loop absorbs heat and evaporates in the process.
+An electrically powered compressor compresses the refrigerant, which is now in a gaseous state, causing its temperature to rise significantly.
+It is precisely this temperature increase caused by pressure that is the key factor.
+This is because, in another component – the condenser – the refrigerant, at high pressure and consequently high temperature, transfers thermal energy to the heating system.
+In the process, it returns to a liquid state and, once the pressure – and thus the temperature – has been reduced again by the expansion valve, it can once more absorb heat from the environment.

-Due to their design, air-to-water heat pumps are less expensive than groundwater or geothermal heat pumps.
+Due to their design, air-to-water heat pumps are more affordable than groundwater or geothermal heat pumps.
 They draw their energy from the ambient air and convert it into heat to heat rooms and provide hot water.
-They are an environmentally friendly and economical alternative to conventional heating systems.
-In 2025, almost 300,000 air-to-water heat pumps were installed across Germany, significantly more than gas condensing boilers, which were the most popular heating system in Germany for a long time.
+They represent an environmentally friendly and cost-effective alternative to conventional heating systems.
+By 2025, just under 300,000 air-to-water heat pumps had been installed across Germany – significantly more than gas condensing boilers, which had long been the most popular heating system in Germany.

-Heat pumps are able to generate heat even on icy winter days, even if their efficiency decreases as the outside temperature falls.
-This is why the vast majority of appliances have an electric heating element as standard.
-This is a type of immersion heater that starts up when the heat pump's output drops and supports the heat pump.
+Heat pumps are capable of generating heat even on freezing winter days, although their efficiency does decrease as the outside temperature drops.
+That is why the vast majority of units are fitted with an electric heating element as standard.
+This is a type of immersion heater which switches on when the heat pump’s output drops, providing additional support.

-The annual coefficient of performance (COP) indicates the ratio of the useful heat generated to the electrical energy used.
-It therefore describes the efficiency of the system over a full year.
-A system with a seasonal performance factor of 4 therefore generates an annual average of four kilowatt hours of heat with just one kilowatt hour of electricity.
+The annual performance factor (APF) expresses the ratio of the useful heat generated to the electrical energy used to produce it.
+It therefore describes the system’s efficiency over a full year.
+A system with an APF of 4 thus generates, on average over the year, four kilowatt-hours of heat from just one kilowatt-hour of electricity.

-In real operation, the SPF in Germany is between 3 and 3.5 - or even higher for well-planned systems that are customised to the building.
-Important to know: The SPF is not a fixed value, but a practical figure that depends on various factors.
-In addition to the respective outside temperatures, usage behaviour and various technical aspects play a role that must be taken into account during planning.
+In real-world operation, the JAZ in Germany ranges from 3 to 3.5 – and can be even higher for well-planned systems, i.e. those tailored to the specific building.
+Important to note: The JAZ is not a fixed value, but a practical indicator that depends on various factors.
+In addition to the prevailing outdoor temperatures, usage patterns and various technical aspects play a role, all of which must be taken into account during the planning stage.

-Air-to-water heat pumps are considered to be extremely reliable.
-Experience from countries where heat pumps have been the standard for much longer shows that the appliances work for 20 years and longer without any problems.
-Even under difficult conditions - for example in Sweden or Switzerland.
-In addition, heat pumps score points for their noticeably lower maintenance requirements compared to oil and gas.
+Air-to-water heat pumps are considered extremely reliable.
+Experience from countries where heat pumps have been the norm for much longer shows that the units operate without any problems for 20 years or more.
+And this is true even under more challenging conditions – such as in Sweden or Switzerland.
+Furthermore, heat pumps score highly due to their noticeably lower maintenance requirements compared to oil and gas systems.
 Most manufacturers recommend annual checks.
-However, unlike oil or gas burners, these are not mandatory.
-And regular tank cleaning and visits from the chimney sweep are not necessary either.
+However, unlike with oil or gas burners, these are not mandatory.
+Nor is there any need for regular tank cleaning or visits from a chimney sweep.

 Heat pumps are usually powered by green electricity.
-This means that from day one, they save 100 per cent of the CO2 emissions caused by heating and hot water preparation.
-How high the absolute savings are therefore depends on the original system that had to make way for the heat pump.
-In a typical old single-family home, several tonnes of CO2 can usually be saved each year.
+This means that, from day one, you save 100 per cent of the CO₂ emissions generated by heating and hot water production.
+The absolute amount saved therefore depends on the original system that was replaced by the heat pump.
+In a typical older detached house, several tonnes of CO₂ can usually be saved each year.

-Yes, the costs for a heat pump are eligible for subsidies.
-In Germany, there are subsidies of up to 70 per cent of the purchase price when switching from an oil or gas heating system.
-Our energy consultants at the SWG customer centre on Marktplatz will be happy to provide you with comprehensive advice on subsidies.
+Yes, the cost of a heat pump is eligible for a grant.
+In Germany, grants of up to 70 per cent of the purchase price are available when switching from an oil or gas heating system.
+Our energy advisory service at the SWG Customer Centre on Marktplatz will be happy to provide you with comprehensive advice on grants.

-Yes - in the vast majority of cases, the switch pays off.
-Provided that the heat requirement is calculated correctly and the system is dimensioned accordingly.
-How high the savings turn out to be naturally depends decisively on the development of energy prices.
-One thing is certain: Fossil fuels are becoming increasingly expensive due to the foreseeable rise inthe price of CO2.
-On the other hand, there are special green electricity tariffs such as our Natur-Power WP, which are priced significantly below those for household electricity.
-Current practical examples show savings in operating costs of between 50 and 80 per cent.
+Yes – in the vast majority of cases, making the switch is worthwhile.
+This is always provided that the heating requirement is calculated correctly and the system is sized accordingly.
+The extent of the savings, of course, depends crucially on how energy prices develop.
+One thing is certain: fossil fuels are becoming increasingly expensive due to the foreseeable risein CO₂ pricing.
+In contrast, there are special green electricity tariffs that are significantly cheaper than those for domestic electricity.
+Recent real-world examples show operating cost savings of between 50 and 80 per cent.

-Incidentally, the Fraunhofer Institute's Ariadne study concluded that heat pumps will pay for themselves over 20 years in old buildings as early as 2024.
-In energy-efficiently renovated buildings, they pay for themselves much more quickly.
-And in new builds, they are the most economical alternative among individual heating systems anyway.
+Incidentally: as early as 2024, the Fraunhofer Institute concluded in its Ariadne study that heat pumps pay for themselves over 20 years in older buildings.
+In energy-efficiently refurbished buildings, they pay for themselves much more quickly.
+And in new-builds, they are in any case the most economical option among individual heating systems.

-Air source heat pumps are usually installed outside buildings, in gardens or on terraces.
-In this way, they can take in air, extract the heat from it and then use it to heat both the house and the water.
-As a rule, the required installation area is just a few square metres plus any distance between the heat pump and the house wall.
-This is necessary to allow good air circulation.
+Air-source heat pumps are usually installed outside buildings, in gardens or on terraces.
+This allows them to draw in air, extract heat from it and then use this heat to warm both the house and the water.
+The space required is usually just a few square metres, plus any necessary gap between the heat pump and the house wall.
+This gap is needed to allow for good air circulation.

 In short: negligible.
-The outdoor unit of the heat pump does generate noise.
-These are around 60 decibels and are comparable to a normal conversation.
-The greatest noise emission occurs in the winter months.
-In other words, when the windows are closed and nobody is in the garden, on the patio or on the balcony for any length of time.
+The heat pump’s outdoor unit does produce some noise.
+This is around 60 decibels, which is comparable to a normal conversation.
+The highest noise levels occur during the winter months – that is, when the windows are closed and nobody is spending time in the garden, on the patio or on the balcony any longer.